 9 + spell level

 Although mages may have spell books containing many spells from long dead ancestors each mage is capable of remembering the words and actions for only a certain number at a time.
-The number they can remember is governed by the power of the spells, the wizards ability and intelligence.
-A wizard can remember :
+The number they can remember is NOT governed by the power of the spells, more powerful ones may not be any more complex, they just require better control and understanding .
+A wizard can remember:

 If you learn new spells once you have reached your maximum your brain starts getting confused on some of the ones you thought you knew but haven't used for a while.
 You may select which one to forget.
 You do not forget them completely as you may automatically learn them again, it will just displaces other less frequently used knowledge.
-You may cast previously understood spells from a spellbook, this takes a full round of preperation for every 2 spell levels (of course you also need the book there to cast from).
+You may cast previously understood spells from a spellbook; treat this as a ritual (10 minutes).

 The difficulty to control a wild surge is increased by one without a focus.